* This is the Consumer Version. *

 Arcus senilis (a deposit of calcium and cholesterol salts) appears as a gray-white ring at the edge of the cornea.
 It is common among people older than 60.
 Arcus senilis does not affect vision.

-Some diseases of the retina are more likely to occur in old age, including macular degeneration, diabetic retinopathy, and detachment of the retina (see Overview of Retinal Disorders).
-Other eye diseases, such as cataracts (see Cataract), also become common.
+Some diseases of the retina are more likely to occur in old age, including macular degeneration, diabetic retinopathy (if people have diabetes), and detachment of the retina.
+Other eye diseases, such as cataracts, also become common.

 The muscles that work to regulate the size of the pupils weaken with age.
 The pupils become smaller, react more sluggishly to light, and dilate more slowly in the dark.
 Therefore, people older than 60 may find that objects appear dimmer, that they are dazzled initially when going outdoors (or when facing oncoming cars during night driving), and that they have difficulty going from a brightly lit environment to a darker one.
 These changes may be particularly bothersome when combined with the effects of a cataract.